skinofstars/Twon/readme.md

 The Game
 --------

 Err, you've seen Tron right?
-Well the game is simple.
+Well the game is simple (and still in development - so some features might be missing)

 There is a game arena with clear boundaries.
 You control a lightcycle which only goes forwards and only turns at right angles.